cloudamqp/terraform-provider-cloudamqp/website/docs/d/instance.html.markdown

 # cloudamqp_instance

 Use this data source to retrieve information about an already created CloudAMQP instance.
-Require to know the CloudAMQP instance identifier in order to retrieve the correct information.
+In order to retrieve the correct informationm, the CoudAMQP instance identifier is needed.

-## Eample Usage
+## Example Usage

 ```hcl
 data "cloudamqp_instance" "instance" {